c4spar/deno-cliffy/command/README.md

 ```

 The last argument of a command can be variadic, and only the last argument.
 To
-make an argument variadic you can append or prepand `...` to the argument name.
+make an argument variadic you can append or perpend `...` to the argument name.
 The variadic argument is passed to the action handler as an array.

 ```typescript